YingxuH/DataSciencePosts/docs/LLM_notes.md

 There are a wide range of common parameters between huggingface transformers and deepspeed configuration.
 Whenever a value for any parameter has been set in the huggingface config, you can pass `auto` in as the deepspeep config value.

 - `overlap_comm`: whether or not overlap the reduction of the gradients with backward computation.
+Recommended to set as `True`.
+- `reduce scatter`: Set to true to distribute the gradients of each partition to each device, otherwise will use allreduce.
+Recommended for stage 2.
 - `use_node_local_storage`: set to `true` if save the relevant model states on each local machine instead of performing the gather operation.
 Equivalent to the `save_on_each_node` argument of the huggingface trainer.
 - `allgather_bucket_size` or `reduce_bucket_size`: the number of elements transmitted at a single time during the gather/reduce process. larger bucket size will have faster communication speed but larger memory footprint.
 Affects the memory requirement for the gather/reduce process.
 - `stage3_max_live_parameters`: the maxnimal number of parameters resident on each GPU before releasing.
 Smaller values use less memory, but requires more communication cost.